 |#788||0.0000086909||8x in every 1,000,000 draws|

 |#792||0.0000003476||3x in every 10,000,000 draws|

-The complete list of the U.S. Mega Millions number patterns is available for free at the lottery analysis section.
+The complete list of the U.S. Mega Millions number patterns is available for free here.

 If you are playing the US Mega Millions without knowing the probability of your patterns, there is no guarantee you are not incidentally playing with pattern #788 or #790 or #792.

 So with Mathematical strategy, you get two advantages:

 1. You save money